virtusize/virtusize.github.io/source/integration-guide/integration.rst

 Using a Button
 --------------

 You can use any element on your product pages to open the Virtusize Widget.
-You have full control over the placement and appearance of the button.
 It is even possible to use multiple buttons to open the Virtusize Widget for the same product.

 Single Button
 ^^^^^^^^^^^^^